 Lead the Witness

-Just think of a question to ask yourself a question you already have the answer to.
+Just think of a question to ask yourself.
 It could be about your motivation, or how you might be able to get something done.
-Answer it thoughtfully, even with self-compassion, the way you would answer your dearest friend, someone you care about and are truly trying to help.
-Here are some examples of questions you might want to use:
+Answer it thoughtfully, even with self-compassion, the way you would answer your dearest friend, someone who truly cares about you and is trying to help you.
+Here are some examples of questions you could use:

 - What’s the easiest thing you can do to get or stay on the path to where you want to go?
 And if it turns out that you have the time and energy to do more than that single thing, what’s the next step?

 - What can you say or do to stay curious and open, willing to try again, think again, and wonder again — as opposed to feeling done, fed up, or aggravated?

 - Is there anyone you’d like to work with on this?

 - Will you be pleased with your choice — and with yourself — tomorrow?
 And how do you feel about it today?
 Do you think you’ll be able to sustain the choice throughout the coming week, or do you think your feelings might change — in which case, is there something easier you can choose?